• Link to Mail

 In emergencies, having your location can allow your parents to provide immediate assistance or contact emergency services on your behalf.
 Whether you experience a medical emergency, an accident, or you just get lost, being able to pinpoint where you are can be a real lifesaver.

-On top of that, knowing that your parents can find you in the event of an emergency offers the both of you peace of mind.
-It can reduce worry for your parents, and remind you that someone is looking out for you no matter your age.
+On top of that, knowing that your parents can find you in the event of an emergency offers both of you peace of mind.
+It can reduce worry for your parents and remind you that someone is looking out for you, no matter your age.

 Safety Check-Ins

-Of course, sharing your location with your parents can be a great security measure, but if your parents are especially meddling, it can be just as much of a hassle.
+Of course, staying on your parents’ radar can be a great security measure, but if they’re especially meddling, it can be just as much of a hassle.

 Independence and Autonomy